Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 I know, yeah.

-quite young and so didn't uh didn't get the recognition during her lifetime but
+And so didn't get the recognition during her lifetime,

-old school version of give us a smile hey can't you make your paintings have a little smile you
+Can you make your paintings have a little smile?

 What?

-She did look at love, birth, death, the experience of motherhood,
+You know, she did look at love, birth, death, the experience of motherhood.

 So the critics just couldn't take her seriously.